The Future of ePaper

 The E Ink website is well worth a visit to understand how this technology is beginning to move beyond eBooks.

-Other vendors currently involved in researching and commercializing ePaper include Epson, Philips, Sony and Fujitsu.
+Other vendors currently involved in researching and commercializing ePaper include Epson, Sony and Ricoh.
 Kent Displays is a leader in using LCD technology for electronic displays in commercial settings.

 References for the Future of ePaper

 1. One of the leading analyst organizations for display technology generally DisplaySearch.
 It provides a broad perspective on the display industry’s many sectors, illustrating just how tiny a segment e-paper comprises.
 A May 2011 press release reveals the full extent to which smartphones are now driving the small displays market.

 2. Wikipedia has a strong entry on the technology behind “Electronic paper.”

 3. Quantum Dots?